 If you wanted to round to the nearest 50 cents you would just replace the two instances of 0.05 with 0.50.

-Alternatively you could use the CEILING or FLOOR formulas to do this, but that’s a lesson for another day.
+Alternatively you could use the CEILING or FLOOR functions to do this.

 Did you find this useful, or did it open a can of worms?
 Let us know by leaving a comment.

-Share the knowledge with your friends and colleagues on Twitter, Facebook etc. using the shortcuts below.
+Share the knowledge with your friends and colleagues on Twitter, Facebook, Google+, LinkedIn etc.